DETAILED ACTION

 As to claim 15, YING discloses the method according to claim 13, wherein the sending, by the sensing device, the sensing measurement data to the SCF comprises at least one of the following: sending, by the sensing device, the sensing measurement data to the SCF through a control plane tunnel; or sending, by the sensing device, the sensing measurement data to the SCF through a user plane tunnel (¶0182, “The 5G-RAN is connected to a UPF through a user plane interface N3, and is configured to transmit data of the terminal device.
 The 5G-RAN establishes a control plane signaling connection to an AMF through a control plane interface N2 to implement functions such as radio access bearer control”; ¶0184; ¶0198; ¶0447, “sensing service from the sensing network element by using the user plane connection based on the address information of the sensing network element, and receive the second sensing data of the first sensing service from the sensing network element”; ¶0751).

-As to claim 16, YING discloses the method according to claim 13, wherein the sensing service control information comprises at least one of the following: description information of the sensing service, an identifier of the consumer terminal device, or target range information of the sensing service; wherein the description information of the sensing service comprises at least one of the following: type information of the sensing service; information about a sensing object; sensing quantity information of the sensing object; purpose or usage information of the sensing service; granularity information of the sensing service; execution time information of the sensing service; related reporting information of the sensing measurement data; or QoS information of the sensing service; wherein the sensing device comprises at least one of the following: a sensing terminal device or a sensing access network device (¶0518-¶0519, “the sensing control parameter may include one or more of the following: a sensing distance, a sensing angle, a sensing range, a sensing speed range, sensing distance resolution, sensing speed resolution, angle measurement accuracy of sensing (or sensing angle resolution), sensing duration, and the like”; ¶0520, “the sensing control parameter is determined by the sensing network element based on a service type, a sensing requirement, a QoS requirement, and the like that are of the sensing service.
+As to claim 16, YING discloses the method according to claim 13, wherein the sensing service control information comprises at least one of the following: description information of the sensing service, an identifier of a consumer terminal device, or target range information of the sensing service; wherein the description information of the sensing service comprises at least one of the following: type information of the sensing service; information about a sensing object; sensing quantity information of the sensing object; purpose or usage information of the sensing service; granularity information of the sensing service; execution time information of the sensing service; related reporting information of the sensing measurement data; or QoS information of the sensing service; wherein the sensing device comprises at least one of the following: a sensing terminal device or a sensing access network device (¶0518-¶0519, “the sensing control parameter may include one or more of the following: a sensing distance, a sensing angle, a sensing range, a sensing speed range, sensing distance resolution, sensing speed resolution, angle measurement accuracy of sensing (or sensing angle resolution), sensing duration, and the like”; ¶0520, “the sensing control parameter is determined by the sensing network element based on a service type, a sensing requirement, a QoS requirement, and the like that are of the sensing service.
 Alternatively, the sensing control parameter is obtained by the sensing network element from the sensing service request message 1”; ¶0554; ¶0556).

-As to claim 17, YING discloses the method according to claim 13, wherein the sensing device comprises a sensing terminal device, and the sending, by the sensing device, the sensing measurement data to the SCF comprises: sending, by the sensing terminal device, the sensing measurement data to the SCF through a NAS signaling tunnel or a packet data PDU session tunnel; wherein the sensing terminal device sends the sensing measurement data to the SCF through the packet data PDU session tunnel, and the method further comprises: receiving, by the sensing terminal device, the URSP corresponding to the sensing terminal device sent by a policy control function, wherein the URSP comprises a corresponding data path selection policy according to which the sensing terminal device sends the sensing measurement data to the SCF; and establishing or modifying, by the sensing terminal device, the PDU session tunnel according to the URSP (¶0184; ¶0188, “An application function (application function, AF) interacts with a core network element to provide some services, for example, interacts with a policy and control function (policy and control function, PCF) to perform service policy control, interacts with an NEF to obtain some network capability information, or provide some application information for a network, and provides some data network access point information for a PCF to generate routing information of a corresponding data service”; ¶0191; ¶0193; 0199; ¶0201; ¶0205, “This is an interface between the SMF and the AMF, and may be used to transfer PDU session tunnel information between the RAN and the UPF, transfer a control message sent to the terminal, transfer radio resource control information sent to the RAN, and the like”; ¶0208, “N15: This is an interface between the PCF and the AMF, and may be used to deliver a terminal policy and an access control-related policy”; ¶0210, “This is an interface between the PCF and the UDR, and may be used by the PCF to obtain policy-related subscription data and application data-related information from the UDR”; ¶0750, “707.
+As to claim 17, YING discloses the method according to claim 13, wherein the sensing device comprises a sensing terminal device, and the sending, by the sensing device, the sensing measurement data to the SCF comprises: sending, by the sensing terminal device, the sensing measurement data to the SCF through a NAS signaling tunnel or a packet data PDU session tunnel; wherein the sensing terminal device sends the sensing measurement data to the SCF through the packet data PDU session tunnel, and the method further comprises: receiving, by the sensing terminal device, a user equipment route selection policy (URSP) corresponding to the sensing terminal device sent by a policy control function, wherein the URSP comprises a corresponding data path selection policy according to which the sensing terminal device sends the sensing measurement data to the SCF; and establishing or modifying, by the sensing terminal device, the PDU session tunnel according to the URSP (¶0184; ¶0188, “An application function (application function, AF) interacts with a core network element to provide some services, for example, interacts with a policy and control function (policy and control function, PCF) to perform service policy control, interacts with an NEF to obtain some network capability information, or provide some application information for a network, and provides some data network access point information for a PCF to generate routing information of a corresponding data service”; ¶0191; ¶0193; 0199; ¶0201; ¶0205, “This is an interface between the SMF and the AMF, and may be used to transfer PDU session tunnel information between the RAN and the UPF, transfer a control message sent to the terminal, transfer radio resource control information sent to the RAN, and the like”; ¶0208, “N15: This is an interface between the PCF and the AMF, and may be used to deliver a terminal policy and an access control-related policy”; ¶0210, “This is an interface between the PCF and the UDR, and may be used by the PCF to obtain policy-related subscription data and application data-related information from the UDR”; ¶0750, “707.
 If the N11 message in step 704 is specifically a PDU session establishment request message, the SMF selects an appropriate user plane function UPF for the UE, and the SMF establishes an N4 connection between the SMF and the UPF”).

 As to claim 18, YING discloses a terminal, comprising a processor, a memory, and a program or an instruction that is stored in the memory and that can be run on the processor, wherein when the program or the instruction is executed by the processor, the method for processing a sensing service according to claim 13 is implemented (Figs. 18-19; ¶0145-¶0146; ¶0966-¶0971).

-As to claim 19, YING discloses a network side device, comprising processor, a memory, and a program or an instruction that is stored in the memory and that can be run on the processor, wherein when the program or the instruction is executed by the processor, the method for processing a sensing service according to claim 1 is implemented (Figs. 18-19; ¶0145-¶0146; ¶0966-¶0971).
+As to claim 19, YING discloses a network side device, comprising a processor, a memory, and a program or an instruction that is stored in the memory and that can be run on the processor, wherein when the program or the instruction is executed by the processor, the method for processing a sensing service according to claim 1 is implemented (Figs. 18-19; ¶0145-¶0146; ¶0966-¶0971).

 As to claim 20, YING discloses a non-transitory readable storage medium, wherein the non-transitory readable storage medium stores a program or an instruction, and when the program or the instruction is executed by a processor, the method for processing a sensing service according to claim 1 is implemented (Figs. 18-19; ¶0145-¶0146; ¶0966-¶0971).